Why learn to meditate?

 Classes are available for businesses and organisations seeking to include meditation in staff or student welfare.
 Please get in touch if you are a business, school or leisure organisation to discuss your individual needs.

 If you would prefer an individually tailored practice with the privacy that one-to-one teaching can offer, please contact me.
-This can be particularly suitable for specific mental health issues or for problems with pain or sleep.
+This can be particularly suitable for specific mental health issues, for children, or for problems with pain or sleep.